 GIC Re's catastrophe exposure has increased in recent years as a result of the growth in its domestic and overseas business.
 In the past five years, catastrophe losses had added volatility to the underwriting performance of the company.

 Future upward rating actions could occur if GIC Re demonstrates the ability to achieve consistently favorable underwriting performance and strengthen its investment and catastrophe risk management capability.
 Conversely, downward rating actions could occur if the company's risk-adjusted capitalization declines materially as a result of unsatisfactory operating performance or a decline in its fair value change account.

 CARE affirms AAA (In) Claims Paying Ability rating to General Insurance Corporation of India (GIC Re)

 The rating factors in GIC Re’s 100% ownership by Government of India (GOI), GIC Re’s status in the Indian Insurance industry as the sole national reinsurer, good solvency position and adequate liquidity.
 Ownership by GOI, solvency position and profitability are key rating sensitivities.

-GIC Re also has presence in Bhutan through its joint venture, GIC Bhutan Re (GIC Re holds 26% stake) and in South Africa through its wholly owned subsidiary.
+GIC Re also has presence in Bhutan through its joint venture, GIC Bhutan Re (GIC Re holds 26% stake) and in South Africa through its subsidiary.
 GIC Re reported a PAT of Rs.2,253 crore on Gross Premium Written of Rs.14,680 crore in FY14 (refers to the period April 01, 2013 to March 31, 2014) as against a PAT of Rs.2,345 crore on Gross Premium Written of Rs.15,086 crore during FY13.
 In H1FY15, the company reported a PAT of Rs.1,610 crore on Gross Premium Written of Rs.7,275 crore.

 View Certificate (454 KB)